 Friday, April 14 — Parkes Observatory

 Our journey continues through picturesque farmland as we head toward Parkes Observatory — better known as “The Dish”.
-While we can't enter the observatory building itself, we’ll receive exclusive briefings on the radio-astronomy work executed with its 64-meter parabolioidal dish, and learn about its unexpected role in the Apollo 11 lunar landing and other Apollo missions.
+While we can’t enter the observatory building itself, we’ll learn about the radio-astronomy work executed with its 64-meter parabolioidal dish, and about its unexpected role in the Apollo 11 lunar landing and other Apollo missions.
 Punctuated by the rumbling and whine that signals the movement of the dish, we’ll wrap up our visit with lunch at The Dish Cafe and memorable photo ops.
 In late afternoon we’ll head to the town of Parkes for check-in and a relaxing dinner, then take an informal first look at Southern Hemisphere skies.
 Breakfast, lunch, and dinner provided.

 Sunday, April 16 — Sydney / Fly to Perth

 After breakfast and check-out, we head head to Sydney’s airport for a coast-to-coast flight to Perth.
 Upon arrival, we’ll transfer to the Intercontinental Hotel for a one-night stay.
 We’ll board our cruise ship the next day.
 Breakfast, lunch, and dinner provided.

 |Cost per person (U.S. dollars)||Double||Single|